DUI Charges For Drivers Under 21 In Fort Walton Beach

 - If your son or daughter had a BAC of 0.08 or above, they will face the exact same sanctions that an adult would face for a DUI, including possible jail time.

-Call a Criminal Defense Attorney in Fort Walton Beach Who Can Help
+Call a Juvenile DUI Defense Lawyer in Fort Walton Beach Who Can Help

 We can’t promise what the end result will be in your child’s case, but we do promise that we will treat your child the way we would want our children to be treated.
 At the same time, we will bring our advocacy, dedication, and experience to the table in defending your son or daughter.

 If your child has been charged with Under 21 DUI in Fort Walton Beach, call Flaherty Defense Firm 24/7 at (850) 243-6097 and get the answers you’re looking for.